 Contact the APAC Office to discuss time frames for application submission.

 Complete an Addition or Change of Degree Name Form for an additional title with identical content/staffing/mode of delivery as that in an existing accredited program.

-An additional title to an existing accredited program being offered online for the first time is regarded as a substantial change and requires completion of the relevant sections of the application form as detailed above (undergraduate, 4th year, 5th year, 5th & 6th (plus) year).
+An additional title to an existing accredited program being offered online for the first time is regarded as a substantial change and requires completion of the application form.

 Contact the APAC office to discuss whether an application is required for an additional title to an existing accredited program being offered at a new campus.